isabella232/OneScriptLang/docs/OneScript.md

 }
 ```

 Ultimately if the errors are not met then the error falls through to the next error handler in the stack.
+The catch statement can optional declare a variable that is store at the private method block level.